 Although regulators of the Wnt/planar cell polarity (PCP) pathway are widely expressed in vertebrate nervous systems, their roles at synapses are unknown.
 Here, we show that Vangl2 is a postsynaptic factor crucial for synaptogenesis and that it coprecipitates with N-cadherin and PSD-95 from synapse-rich brain extracts.
 Vangl2 directly binds N-cadherin and enhances its internalization in a Rab5-dependent manner.
 This physical and functional interaction is suppressed by β-catenin, which binds the same intracellular region of N-cadherin as Vangl2.
 In hippocampal neurons expressing reduced Vangl2 levels, dendritic spine formation as well as synaptic marker clustering is significantly impaired.
 Furthermore, Prickle2, another postsynaptic PCP component, inhibits the N-cadherin-Vangl2 interaction and is required for normal spine formation.
 These results demonstrate direct control of classic cadherin by PCP factors; this control may play a central role in the precise formation and maturation of cell-cell adhesions at the synapse.

 Nagaoka, Tadahiro; Ohashi, Riuko; Inutsuka, Ayumu; Sakai, Seiko; Fujisawa, Nobuyoshi; Yokoyama, Minesuke; Huang, Yina H.; Igarashi, Michihiro; and Kishi, Masashi, "The Wnt/Planar Cell Polarity Pathway Component Vangl2 Induces Synapse Formation through Direct Control of N-Cadherin" (2014).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3694.